KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 _Uses the Radix clustering algorithm and bins are taken from the top 3 terms of each document_

-Syntax: `.nlp.cluster.radix[docs;numOfClusters]`
+Syntax: `.nlp.cluster.radix[docs;n]`

 Where

 -   `docs` is a list of documents or document keywords (table or a list of dictionaries)
--   `numOfClusters` is the number of clusters (long), which should be large to cover the substantial amount of the corpus, as the clusters are small
+-   `n` is the number of clusters (long), though fewer may be returned.
+This must be fairly high to cover a substantial amount of the corpus, as clusters are small

 returns the documents’ indexes (as a list of longs), grouped into clusters.